Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 4. Unification of interacting elementary particles and interfering (cross-correlating) unit-fields: A multi-particle system ( )

 \section{4.
 Unification of interacting elementary particles and interfering (cross-correlating) unit-fields: A multi-particle system ($N\geq 2$)}

 In the above-presented conceptual model, a single elementary particle that is free from interaction with other particles has been presented as the free, indivisible unit-field associated with this particle.
 Unification of a free particle and a free unit-field was performed by the generalization of the energy-mass relation ${\varepsilon}^{2} ={\mathbf{k}}^2+m^2$ of the Einstein theory of a point particle to the case of the unit-field associated with the particle.
 Then the generalized mass-energy relation yielded the equation of motion for the unit-field.
 A unit-field was considered to be free if it interacts with the boundaries imposed by the free space (vacuum), only.
-It was also shown that the elastic interaction of a nit-field with the material boundaries can be treated phenomenologically by using the different boundary conditions for the equation of motion of a free unit-field (particle).
+It was also shown that the elastic interaction of a unit-field with the material boundaries can be treated phenomenologically by using the different boundary conditions for the equation of motion of a free unit-field (particle).
 In contrast to a free particle, the analysis of non-elastic interaction of a unit-field (particle) with material boundaries or another unit-field (particle) requires a detailed (microscopic) model of interaction of the unit-fields with each other.
 Section 4 unifies the fundamental (electromagnetic, weak, strong and gravitational) fields, particles and interactions by the further generalization of the Einstein energy-mass relation for the {\it{interacting particles and bodies}} composed from the {\it{interfering unit-fields}}.
 It is assumed that any fundamental field $\psi (\mathbf{r},t) =\sum_{n=1}^N{\psi _{0n}(\mathbf{r},t)}$ is composed from the {\it{interfering, indivisible unit-fields}} ${\psi _{0n}(\mathbf{r},t)}$ associated with the {\it{interacting elementary particles}}.
-Section 4 begins the unification with the generalization of the Einstein energy-mass relation for the degenerate [${\psi _{01}(\mathbf{r},t)} = {\psi _{02}(\mathbf{r},t)}={\psi _{0}(\mathbf{r},t)}$], composite field $\psi (\mathbf{r},t) ={\psi _{01}(\mathbf{r},t)}+ {\psi _{02}(\mathbf{r},t)}=2{\psi _{0}(\mathbf{r},t)}$ associated with the degenerate, composite particle composed from two ($N=2$) indistinguishable elementary particles.
-Then the generalization of the Einstein energy-mass relation is performed for the non-degenerate [${\psi _{01}(\mathbf{r},t)} \neq {\psi _{02}(\mathbf{r},t)}$], composite field $\psi (\mathbf{r},t) ={\psi _{01}(\mathbf{r},t)}+ {\psi _{02}(\mathbf{r},t)}$ associated with the non-degenerate composite particle.
-Finally, the unification is extended to an arbitrary number $N$ of the indistinguishable or distinguishable unit-fields (elementary particles).
+Section 4 begins the unification with the generalization of the Einstein energy-mass relation for the composite field $\psi (\mathbf{r},t) ={\psi _{01}(\mathbf{r},t)}+ {\psi _{02}(\mathbf{r},t)}$ associated with the composite particle composed from two ($N=2$) indistinguishable elementary particles.
+Then the generalization of the Einstein energy-mass relation is performed for an arbitrary number $N$ of the unit-fields (elementary particles).
 Mathematically, the generalization of the Einstein energy-mass relation is performed by using the second or first derivatives of a unit-field.
-Although these two approaches are equivalent in the case of the de Broglie wave associated with a free particle, the use of the second or first derivatives may yield the different results for the interfering unit-fields.
+Although these two approaches are equivalent in the case of the de Broglie wave associated with a free particle, the use of the second or first derivatives may give the different results for the interfering unit-fields.
 For the sake of generality, the unification of interacting elementary particles and interfering (cross-correlating) unit-fields is presented also in the alternative form by using the composite-field Lagrangian (Hamiltonian) that corresponds to the generalized energy-mass relation for the interfering unit-fields.
 In such a case, the model is formulated in the frame of the Lagrangian formalism, where the configuration and dynamics of the composite field is determined by the composite-field Lagrangian and the Euler-Lagrange equation of motion with the initial and boundary conditions imposed.